 - facilitate colposcopy education via a mentorship training and assessment program; and,

-- optimize providers’ knowledge on the risks and benefits of the HPV vaccine and provide them with easily accessible information on the use of the HPV vaccine.
+- optimize providers’ knowledge on the risks and benefits of the HPV vaccine and facilitate easily accessible information on the use of vaccine related interventions.

 The overall needs assessment and evaluation of all CME and non-CME educational activities are conducted by the Accreditation and Program Committees at least semi-annually.
 The Board of Directors then reviews and approves the planning and evaluation reports, and the production and administration reports of any program or enduring material.
-The Society conducts a long-range planning retreat every 5 years; the next scheduled retreat will be in February 2014.
+The Society conducts a long-range planning retreat every 5 years.
 These retreats establish the main strategic thinking and planning processes for the overall mission of the society, to identify its 5-year goals and priorities, and to align these with existing programs, CME activities, and member services.
-Retreat outcomes are then built into term committee goals and strategies by the 3 incoming presidents and are shared with the membership at the biennial business meetings.
+Retreat outcomes are then built into term committee goals and strategies by the incoming presidents and are shared with the membership at the biennial business meetings.

 Specific ASCCP policies regarding faculty selection, corporate sponsorship of programs, etc., may be found in the Society’s education and program files at the national office.

 Revised: August 2013